 The financial statements of the Carroll County Public Library Foundation, Inc. (Foundation) have not been audited, and we were not engaged to audit the Foundation financial statements as part of our audit of the District's basic financial statements.
-The Foundation's financial activities are included in the District's basic financial statements as a discretely presented component unit and represent 100% of the District's discretely presented component units.
+The Foundation's financial activities are included in the District's basic financial statements as a discretely presented component unit and represent 100% of the assets, net position, and revenues of the District's discretely presented component units.